ejzimmer/blog/posts/2020/Hooks Tests Acting Up.md

 __Testing Hooks__
 One thing that this code hopefully makes clear is that a hook will really only work if it's called from within the context of a component function (as per the [Rules of Hooks](https://reactjs.org/docs/hooks-rules.html)).
 Hooks need to be called in the correct order, so that `currentIndex` is incremented correctly, and `currentIndex` needs to be reset after each render.
-This has some implications for testing hooks, as we can't just call them, like we might with other JavaScript functions.
+This has some implications for testing hooks, as we can't just call them like we might with other JavaScript functions.

 Instead, we need to use something like `renderHook()`.

 ```js
 it('returns the initial value', () => {